square/bionic/docs/concepts.rst

     def current_data():
         return download_data()

-This causes Bionic to recompute the value instead of loading a cached value from disk.
+This causes Bionic to recompute the entity's value instead of loading a cached value from disk.
 (However, this recomputation will only happen once for any given ``Flow`` instance; after that, the value will be cached in memory and reused [#f3]_.)

 .. [#f3] I.e., the value is computed once per "run".
 This is a compromise: although it makes logical sense to recompute the value every single time,